Follow-up Support Worker – Housing Services

 Are you a relationship builder, team player and passionate about supporting individuals in securing housing options based upon their personal goals?
-The Intensive Case Management Team is part of the service delivery team of Homeward Trust Housing First in Edmonton that empowers individuals through a collaborative exploration of a person’s strengths, barriers, interests and goals.
+The Rapid Re-Housing and Intensive Case Management programs form the service delivery team of Homeward Trust Housing First in Edmonton.
+This program empowers individuals through a collaborative exploration of a person’s strengths, barriers, interests and goals.
 You will build and maintain trusting partnerships with landlords, community service providers and program participants in navigating affordable housing options and income funding.
 You will create individual service plans, manage a caseload of 17-20 program participants and provide on-going support to participants through regular home visitation visits.

 Temporarily Remote: This position will be required to work from your home office temporarily through Covid-19 restrictions.